glemmal/check-and-execute/README.md

-# Check and Execute by DOM Selector
+# Check and Execute
-Execute given functions when a given selector exists inside of the DOM.
+Execute given functions when a given query selector exists inside the DOM.

 ## Install
 ```bash